fab1o/node-utility/README.md

 **Setup hub for GitHub Enterprise**

-1. Have hub recognize your GitHub Enterprise hostname:
+1. If you're runnning GitHub Enterprise, run this command to set your hostname:

     ```sh
     git config --global --add hub.host <your_github_host>
     ```

-2. Run a simple command **on any repository folder** to have hub create an OAuth token, for instance:
+2. Run a simple command **on any repository folder** to create an OAuth token, for instance:

     ```sh
     hub pr list